cdrowley/CEG8719/_sources/README.md

 # CEG8719: Geospatial Data, Analytics and AI

-Welcome to the repository of my initial submission for CEG8719.
-This project focuses on the acquisition and pre-processing of a geospatial dataset but also serves and will be actively used as the development environment for collection and integration (initially local files but finally a cloud postgres database) of all open-source datasets through to the completion of my final MRes research paper in Summer 2024.
+Welcome to the repository for my coursework submission for CEG8719.
+This project focuses on the acquisition and pre-processing of a geospatial dataset but also serves and will be actively used as the development environment for collection and integration (initially local files but finally a cloud postgres database) for all open-source datasets used through to the completion of my final MRes research paper in Summer 2024.

 ## Acknowledgements